bootique-examples/bootique-kafka-examples/README.md

 (producer) bq-kafka-example > Hi again!
 ```

-You can read these messages from the topic using Kafka provided console consumer, but let's start our own consumer.
+You can read these messages from the `bq-kafka-example` topic using Kafka standard console consumer, but let's start our
-Open a new terminal window, change to `bootique-kafka-examples/` directory, and run the same Java app, but with
+own consumer.
+Open a new terminal window, change to `bootique-kafka-examples/` directory, and run the same Java app,
-`--consumer` command:
+but with `--consumer` command:

 ```
 java -jar target/bootique-kafka-examples-3.0.jar --consumer \